underwriteyourlife/officialsite/_posts/2017-10-23-MediterraneanVeggieWraps.md

 <img src="{{ site.url }}/images/Meal Prep/Week 7/MedVeg Wraps/4.5 Finished Product3.jpg">

 This is a lunch box that I ate for about a month before I began meal-prepping.
-I didn't use any specific recipe, instead I just kinda used what sounded good and what was available at Trader Joe (I don't work for Trader Joes, I promise!).
+I didn't use any specific recipe, instead I just kind of used what sounded good and what was available at Trader Joe (I don't work for Trader Joes, I promise!).
 I've made this recipe using chicken thighs but ultimately with the hummus and tzatziki it was just too expensive all combined, and when push comes to shove I will pick sauces over meat any day.

 Regardless, this meal is a staple in my recipe excel-sheet and I'm excited to pass it along!
 [Click here](http://underwriteyourlife.com/meal%20prep/Week7Evaluation/) to read more about how the lunch box held up over Week 7.